The poet WB Yates wrote, ‘Tread softly because you tread on my dreams’. Some dreams are just that and a little light treading might be in order.

 Homeopathic treatments are non toxic.
 A person taking homeopathic treatment is not being harmed by what they take.
 Not all natural remedies are harmless, some of them, such a St John’s Wort, are potentially poisonous.
 In the case of St John’s Wort it can cause liver damage.

 Problems arise only when people place confidence in the homeopathic system to the extent they use it in the wrong situation.
 There are rare cases of people ignoring serious symptoms because they trusted to the curative power of homoeopathy and some very rare incidences of people with serious illness who deny themselves effective treatment in favour of something homeopathic.
 There are some cases where the epitaph “I trusted homeopathy” would be fitting.

 The debate about the place of homeopathy is polarised.
 Most Western doctors are fanatically opposed to it.
 They spend years training and working out what can be relied upon to be effective.
 It offends their sense of propriety when they hear homoeopathy being promoted, where in their world of quantifiable outcomes, the figures just don’t add up.

-The new (2010) Conservative/Lib-Dem government, concerned with cutting costs, has come out in favour of continuing to fund a limited amount of homeopathy on the NHS.
+The 2010 Conservative/Lib-Dem government, concerned with cutting costs, came out in favour of continuing to fund a limited amount of homeopathy on the NHS.
 A cynic might say the politicians have a better grasp of what people vote for than their doctors.
-Doctors, by and large, are hopping mad about it.

 Video: what are the principles and does it work?